ZTiKnl/sara/README.md

 ```
 Sara can you please tell me what 10 + -9 is?
 ```
-In the above example. most regex groups are not captured (?:xxx)
+In the above regex line. most groups are not captured (?:xxx)
 The capture fields (-?[0-9]+\.?(?:[0-9]+)?) grabs these values and push them back to math.js which includes the function for processing these values
 In the above example, math.js will receive an array object containing 3(!) items:
 [0] the complete input string, in case the plugin still requires this string.